 - sentence (2): [n] another/ un learnable carried into final sentence: Newfound contrariness/ lines/ points; weave of [ai] and [f] : wired far-faced smilers;

-He goes and we are left with only one conclusion: Tollund Man knows where he is better off; for all its hardships, the ‘old’ life has more to offer him than the ‘new’ as myriad de-stabilising cracks appear.
+We are left with two conclusions: Tollund Man knows where he is better off – for all its hardships the ‘old’ life had more to offer him – the modern world does not recognize it is under threat.